Skip to content

 Beijing8 min read

-Beijing on a Budget: What's Actually Worth Paying For (2026)
+Beijing Budget Accommodation: What's Actually Worth Paying For (2026)

 Last updated: June 2026

 Skip overpriced CBD hotels and book Dongcheng instead.
-Smart Beijing budget guide reveals where to splurge vs save on accommodation, food, and attractions.
+Smart Beijing budget guide: where to splurge vs save on accommodation, food, and attractions in

 This guide is for general travel planning purposes.
 Always verify current prices, opening hours, and availability directly with venues before visiting.